MPX0222/VisualConcepts4CL/README.md

    - **Note**: Raw dataset files are not included in the repository (see `.gitignore`)

 ## 📁 Dataset Preparation

-### Important Note

-**Datasets are not included in this repository** due to their large size and licensing restrictions.
-You need to download and prepare the datasets separately.
-The repository only includes the LLM-generated class descriptions (`datasets/class_descs/`), which are part of the project.

 ### Dataset Structure